meowsickk/meowsickk/README.md

 ˶°ㅁ° ( movies > arrival, saw, irobot, exmachina, midsummer, the human centipede, the pianist, the golden compass, alice in w, radioactive, vanhelsing, amelie, choclat, 47 metres down, the midnight manager)

-𓏵 . . in regards to the way i act, i've been diagnosed with (aspergers syndrome) autism, (mild) dyslexia, HSP, OCD, and PTSD i may misinterprit/misunderstand situations, find it difficult to communicate my feelings across and or shutdown . .
+𓏵 . . in regards to the way i act, i've been diagnosed with (aspergers syndrome) autism, (mild) dyslexia, (in close relation to ADHD) HSP, OCD, and PTSD i may misinterprit/misunderstand situations, find it difficult to communicate my feelings across and or shutdown . .

 𓏵 . . ints > anyone that likes my interests !! anyone really that doesn't meet the dni criteria